 #1 Fiskars Non-Stick Soft Grip Micro-Tip Pruning Snip

-The Fiskars Non-Stick is a best seller and highly versatile pair of bud leaf bowl trimmers that is suitable for trimming, shaping, and deadheading your weed plant.
+The Fiskars Non-Stick Pruning scissors are a best seller and a highly versatile pair of bud leaf trimmers.
+They work very well for trimming, shaping, and deadheading your weed plant.

-The bud leaf trimmers also come with a razor blade cover and easy open lock for protecting the blades during storage and transportation.
+These dry trimmers also come with a razor blade cover and easy-open lock for protecting the blades during storage and transportation.

 - Highly versatile snips that can do more than trimming